comaniac/artifact-test/README.md

 **Workflow File**: `.github/workflows/create-pull-request.yml`

 **Description:** This workflow demonstrates how to automatically create a pull request using Github Action.
 This can be used to update submodules regularly, for example.

+### Reuse CCache
+**Workflow File**: `.github/workflows/reuse-ccache.yml`

+**Description:** This workflow demonstrates how to reuse ccache crossing runs and nodes.
+Although Github Workflow re-assigns $HOME and ccache is able to maintain the cache under $HOME/.ccache, this cache can only be reused when running on the same runner.
+This workflow shows that ccache cache can be reused even on different runners by uploading the .ccache as an artifact in the current run, and download the artifact in the next run.

+### Conditional Steps
+**Workflow File**: `.github/workflows/modes.yml`

+**Description:** This workflow demonstrates how to execute steps conditionally.